Bring a large, salted pot of water to boil. Add the cauliflower florets and let them cook about 7 to 10 minutes or until they are fork-tender.

 Cook the pasta in the same water until al dente.

-Heat 1 tsp of olive oil and add the onions, turmeric and garlic.
+Heat 1 teaspoon of olive oil and add the onions, turmeric and garlic.
 Add some salt and saute, until the onions become translucent.
 Add to the blender along with the chickpeas, almond milk, miso, nutritional yeast, pepper, and salt to taste.
 Add 1 cup of water.

 Blend until you have a very smooth sauce, adding more water if necessary.
 This is best done in the large jar of a Vitamix or you might want to do it in two batches because this makes quite a lot of sauce.
 You are going to need it all.